coletoncodes/bmi-calculator/README.md

 ### Features & Ideas For The Future

 I would like to keep working on this idea and provide accurate calculations for both men and women.
 (Currently, you get the same result regardless of what you choose.)
+Or, create a similar app that calculates macros.

 # Contact Me